Agablue-red/MLClass/README.md

 ![Comparison](https://raw.githubusercontent.com/Agablue-red/Machine-Learning/master/image/comparision_dummy-linear.png)

-Model does not explain any of the variation in the response variable around its mean.
+The model does not explain any variation in the response variable around its mean.

 Linear regression is marginally better than dummy regression.